 - 1. Ensure that all the removed components have been properly reinstalled and that no tools or loose screws are left inside your server. - 2.
 Properly route and secure the cables in the server.
 Refer to the cable connecting and routing information for each component. - 3.
-Make sure to install one of the following:

-- With two installed processors: system air baffle. - With four installed processors: - Processor and memory expansion tray - Two expansion tray air baffles, one under the tray and the other on the tray
+Make sure to install one of the following: - With two installed processors: system air baffle. - With four installed processors: - Processor and memory expansion tray - Expansion tray air baffle and upper expansion tray air baffle

-Figure 177.
+Figure 133.
 Installing the air baffle to the system board

-Figure 178.
+Figure 134.
 Installing air baffle to the expansion tray